-If you or your doctor thinks that you have a mitochondrial disease, your doctor will do a physical exam and medical tests.
+If your doctor thinks that you have a mitochondrial disease, your doctor will do a physical exam and medical tests.
 Your doctor will ask questions about you and your health.
-He or she will also ask about your family's health to find out if anyone else in your family has similar symptoms.
+You will be asked about your family's health.
+This is to find out if anyone else in your family has similar symptoms.

 The kind of medical tests you get will depend on your symptoms and on which parts of your body are affected.
 Tests that may be done include a muscle biopsy and imaging tests like an MRI.
 Your doctor may also want you to have a genetic test.

 Your doctor may suggest that you see a genetic counselor.
-These counselors are trained to explain the genetic test and its results, but you make the decision about whether to have the test.
-They also provide education and support to families with members who have birth defects or genetic conditions like mitochondrial diseases.
-Genetic counseling can help you understand your risk of having a child with mitochondrial disease.
+These counselors are trained to explain the genetic test and what its results can mean.
+But you will make the decision about whether to have the test.

 Treatment usually focuses on relieving your symptoms and helping you feel better.
 You and your doctor will work together to find the treatment that works best for you.
 You may need to see a specialist or a team of specialists.

 Treatment may include:

 Your doctor also may suggest taking certain vitamins and supplements.

 Your doctor may recommend surgery or other procedures for physical symptoms.
 These symptoms include drooping eyelids, cataracts, and hearing loss.